-When you're stuck in a rut, moving forward can feel impossible.
-Here's five steps to progress through struggles
+When you’re stuck in a rut, moving forward can feel impossible.
+Here are five ways to try to progress through struggles

 Warning signs abound.
 Feelings of apathy, hopelessness and a lack of motivation are tell-tale signs that you are in a rut.
 But we may need help spotting them.
 “We don’t think outside our thinking,” says Dee Johnson, a solutions–focused psychotherapist.
 “Until an objective person, whether that’s a therapist, coach or friend says: ‘Are you aware that you do this …?’ we don’t see it.
 It’s important to explore that because you need that shift in your perception of self.”